torisauve-bioinformatics/hEDS-HSD-transcriptomic-comparison-to-vEDS/README.md

 ## Requirements

 Nextflow (DSL2)
-Singularity (containers pulled automatically from biocontainers — no manual installs needed) Access to a SLURM cluster (or adjust nextflow.config for a different executor) R (≥4.x) with the following packages for the downstream analysis: tidyverse, limma, edgeR, pheatmap, clusterProfiler, org.Hs.eg.db
+Singularity (containers pulled automatically from biocontainers, so no manual installs needed) Access to a SLURM cluster (or adjust nextflow.config for a different executor) R (≥4.x) with the following packages for the downstream analysis: tidyverse, limma, edgeR, pheatmap, clusterProfiler, org.Hs.eg.db